 Translated in Italian, primavera means spring.
-And in my Cajun recipe book, there is no dish that combines light, refreshing spring flavors like this one.
+And in my Cajun recipe book, there is no dish that combines light, refreshing spring flavors like this one for Gulf Shrimp Pasta Primavera.
 With garden-fresh vegetables kissed with the sweet leaves of basil, all tied together with a pungent olive oil-infused bucatini pasta, the only thing that could elevate this to Cajun recipe standards is to add briny brown shrimp from Gulf waters off the coast of Louisiana.
-Lest you think this dish has Italian roots, read on.
+Lest you think this Gulf Shrimp Pasta Primavera has Italian roots, read on.
 In fact, it is more akin to Acadian roots via Nova Scotia than to our friends in Italy.

 As the story goes, it was famous restaurateur Sirio Maccioni of Le Cirque fame, who discovered this dish while on a trip to Robert’s Island, Nova Scotia (land of the French Acadian people) and brought it back to New York in the 1970s.
 This extraordinary culinary period was the beginning of a chef-driven reawakening of American cuisine that hasn’t stopped since.
 His rendition of pasta primavera (more like an Alfredo) featured a cream base that has all but been forgotten in today’s lighter, fresher interpretation.
 But nonetheless, by combining garden vegetables and pasta, his take on freshness was intently covered by critics in the all-important New York food scene.

-My Cajun recipe version reaches back to the basics but with an even firmer foundation on freshness.
+My Cajun recipe version for Gulf Shrimp Pasta Primavera reaches back to the basics but with an even firmer foundation on freshness.
 I too forego the butter and cream and instead rely on garlic, olive oil, Dijon mustard and herbs in a vinaigrette to emulsify these crunchy ingredients.
 The shrimp from neighboring Delcambre, Louisiana are jumbo-size brown shrimp that have just the right taste and texture to add a coastal element to the dish.